-Effective 01 May 2007, the Company executed a lease for new office space for a period of 36 months, expiring on 31 May 2010.
+Effective May 1, 2007, the Company executed a lease for new office space for a period of 36 months, expiring on May 31, 2010.
 The minimum annual payments are as follows:

-15. Subsequent Event
+15. SUBSEQUENT EVENT

-Subsequent to the period end, Aurcana closed the acquisition of 100% of the Shafter silver mine (Shafter) from Silver Standard Resources Inc.(Silver Standard.
+Subsequent to the period end, Aurcana closed the acquisition of 100% of the Shafter silver mine (Shafter) from Silver Standard Resources Inc. (Silver Standard).
 Shafter is located in Presidio County, southwest Texas.
-Shafter has a measured and indicated resource of 21,000,000 ounces of silver and an inferred resource of 20,200,000 ounces of silver.